mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-A script of a confused smiley
 2-A script that displays the content of a file
 3-A script to cat two files
+4-A script to display the last 10 lines